AluBhorta/UCSPy-Engine/README.md

 NOTE:

-- institutions can and should adjust the penalties to thier needs.
+- institutions can and should adjust the penalties to their needs.

 ### The Output